History Statement of Intent, Implementation and Impact

 At North Denes, we aim to ensure that our children:

 At North Denes, we promote the importance of teaching history through an enquiry-led approach which seeks to capitalise on children’s curiosity and prior learning.
 Planning for teaching history is approached through two types of historical knowledge: substantive knowledge (the facts about the past that we teach) and disciplinary concepts (making use of those facts to draw conclusions).

 Each enquiry question within a unit focuses on a particular disciplinary concept (change and continuity, similarity, difference, cause and consequence, significance and historical enquiry such as interpretations of the past).
-These are revisited at regular intervals with increasing progression which creates a curriculum pathway through the key stages, ensuring that pupils build schemas around them.
+These are revisited at regular intervals which creates a progressive curriculum pathway through the key stages, ensuring that pupils build schemas around them.

 Where possible, each unit of work is enriched by a school trip or by a visitor coming into school.
 Trips and visitors are carefully planned to ensure they link with what is happening in the classroom.
 This offers a range of rich historical experiences to evoke the children’s interest, creating memories and positive attitudes towards the subject.
 Through involvement in anniversaries and commemorations, the children will grow a sense of social responsibility, respect for diversity and a willingness to engage with local and current issues.
 We also have a whole school focus on three main events throughout the year: Black History Month; Remembrance Day and Women’s History Month.
 These are not just taught in isolation as tokenistic gestures, but are carefully planned to complement our history curriculum.
 Through a rich history curriculum, pupils will feel prepared and well equipped for a successful future in history.